-If you can’t confidently answer yes to all of the above, keep reading!
+Whether you’re conducting user acceptance testing (UAT) or other types of ERP testing, If you can’t confidently answer yes to all of the above, keep reading!
 We’ve put together the ultimate SAP t-codes list of the most used for correct test management, compiled after analyzing the usage statistics of more than 600 different companies and over 2,500 different SAP landscapes.

 This is a list of 40 of the most used SAP t-codes in SAP ECC.

 Take a look and make sure you’re not missing out on anything.

 |2||ME21N||Create Purchase Order||MM-PUR||Purchasing|